HeroEyad/HeroEyad/README.md

 # HeroEyad

 Hey!
-I'm **HeroEyad**, a 18-year-old Egyptian programmer and game dev.
+I'm **HeroEyad**, an 18-year-old Egyptian programmer and game dev.
 I love coding cool stuff—from scripts to full games.

 * 💻 Skilled in Haxe, Lua, JS, C++, Godot & more
 * 🎮 Dev on **Project Afternight**, **Funkin’ Launcher**, & other FNF mods